jyoung4242/GH-actions-tutorial/readme.md

    butler login
    ```

+### note: once you have 'your' Butler key, keep it secret AND it can be reused over and over for all your Itch projects

 ## 🔐 Step 3: Store Secrets in GitHub

 Go to your GitHub repo → Settings → Secrets and variables → Actions.